2007 Porsche Tennis Grand Prix

-The 2007 Porsche Tennis Grand Prix was a tennis tournament played on indoor hard courts.
+The 2007 Porsche Tennis Grand Prix was a women's tennis tournament played on indoor hard courts.
 It was the 30th year of Porsche Tennis Grand Prix, and was part of the Tier II Series of the 2007 WTA Tour.
 It took place at the Porsche Arena in Stuttgart, Germany, from 1 October through 7 October 2007.
-Justine Henin won the singles title.
+First-seeded Justine Henin won the singles title.